STEP 1: Registration

 The following materials, though not required to obtain certification, are also highly recommended:

 Provide to all employees on an annual basis, written materials on PPPs, whistleblower disclosures, and OSC’s role in enforcing the laws over which it has jurisdiction.
 Agencies should also include this information on agency websites.
 As noted above, OSC has developed materials that can be e-mailed to help agencies fulfill this requirement.
-A sample letter/email that may be sent to agency employees is available
+We have developed a sample memo for agencies to use for this purpose.

-Provide a link from each agency’s website or intranet site to the OSC website
+Provide a link from the agency’s website and intranet site to OSC's website